scriptNarwhal/OpenSim_With_LibLSLCC/README.md

-LibLSLCC has the ability to use 'type converters' in its serializer to convert the types of a .NET signature (either a property/field or method) into a corrisponding LSLType that is consumeable by the library,  however I chose to attribute each constant, method and parameter of every module with LibLSLCC attributes.
+LibLSLCC has the ability to use 'type converters' in its serializer to convert the types of a .NET signature (either a property/field or method) into a corrisponding LSLType that is consumeable by the library,  however I chose to attribute each constant, method and parameter of every module explicitly with LibLSLCC attributes.

 I think it is better for the serializer not to be guessing for modules that are provided with OpenSim.